yahoo/elide-doc/pages/guide/03-security.md

 * Changing the value of `Post.published` will evaluate `UpdatePermission` on `published`.
 Because more specific checks override less specific checks, the `UpdatePermission` on the entity `Post` will not be evaluated.
 * Setting `Post.author = User` will evaluate `UpdatePermission` on `Post` since `author` does not have a more specific annotation.
 Because `author` is a bidirectional relationship, `UpdatePermission` will also be evaluated on the `User.posts` field.
 * Removing `Post` from `User.posts` will trigger `UpdatePermission` on both the `Post` and `User` entities.
-* Creating `Post` will trigger `UpdatePermission` checks on any fields that are initialized in the request (as well as any bidirectional fields on referenced objects).
+* Creating `Post` will _not_ trigger `UpdatePermission` checks on any fields that are initialized in the request.
+However, it will trigger `UpdatePermission` on any bidirectional relationship fields on preexisting objects.

 ### Create
-`CreatePermission` governs whether a model can be created.
-It is evaluated in conjunction with `UpdatePermission` on any initialized field to determine if the user's request to create a resource will succeed.
+`CreatePermission` governs whether a model can be created or a field can be initialized in a newly created model instance.
+Whenever a model instance is newly created, initialized fields are evaluated against `CreatePermission` rather than `UpdatePermission`.

 ### Delete
 `DeletePermission` governs whether a model can be deleted.